collapsed-stacks/atheism/questions/936/is-religion-to-blame-for-honor-killing.md

 - posted by: [Yossi Farjoun](https://stackexchange.com/users/-1/233-yossi-farjoun) on 2010-12-18
 - score: 0

-<p>In Israel, ultra religious (Jewish) families will excommunicate family member for various misdeeds.
+In Israel, ultra religious (Jewish) families will excommunicate family member for various misdeeds.
 While this isn't active killing, as far as the family and friends are concerned the person is dead.
-They are no longer part of the family, they cannot get a job in the community and without the more liberal-minded non-ultra religious, they would in-fact be dead. </p>
+They are no longer part of the family, they cannot get a job in the community and without the more liberal-minded non-ultra religious, they would in-fact be dead.